katajello/project-3/README.md

 * Chat between users for the purpose of setting up movie dates
 * Filter movies by genre
-* Filter users by Gender and/or Interestin preference
+* Filter users by Gender and/or Interest in preference
 * Hosted image service so users can have more than one image available on their profile
 * direct links to online streaming services that have been liked
 * integrate a google maps API so users can find other users near by